wiloon/blog/content/post/archive-0/2011-08-18-debian-6-install.md

   - Linux

 ---
-The current released versions of Debian Install images and Debian Live images are built using isohybrid techniques, which means using them with a USB key is simple and easy, using "dd&#8221;.
+The current released versions of Debian Install images and Debian Live images are built using isohybrid techniques, which means using them with a USB key is simple and easy, using "dd".
 Older Debian images were not so easy to use with USB keys and needed a lot of instructions.
 Those instructions are no longer helpful, so have been removed from this page.

 Several of the Debian CD and Debian Live images are created using _isohybrid_ technology, which means that they may be used in two different ways: